James Cavallaro

-James (Jim) Cavallaro is a professor of law and the co-founder and executive director of the University Network for Human Rights.
+James (Jim) Louis Cavallaro is a professor of law and the co-founder and executive director of the University Network for Human Rights.
 He teaches human rights at Wesleyan University, where he is a director of the Minor in Human Rights Advocacy, as well as the Wesleyan ACTS for Human Rights program.
 In addition to Wesleyan, Cavallaro frequently teaches at Yale Law School, and the University of California at Los Angeles (UCLA).
 He also teaches at Columbia Law School and the University of California Berkeley.
 Prior to launching the University Network, Cavallaro founded the International Human Rights and Conflict Resolution Clinic at the Mills Legal Clinic at Stanford Law School, United States.
-In 2018, Cavallaro and colleagues founded the University Network for Human Rights, an organization that engages undergraduates and graduate students and their universities in human rights work in the United States and around the world.
+In 2018, Cavallaro and Ruhan Nagra founded the University Network for Human Rights, an organization that engages undergraduates and graduate students and their universities in human rights work in the United States and around the world.
 Cavallaro served as a commissioner (2014-2017) and President (2016-2017) of the Inter-American Commission on Human Rights.

+Education

 Cavallaro received his BA from Harvard University and his JD from University of California at Berkeley School of Law, where he served on the California Law Review and graduated with Order of the Coif honors.
 He also holds a doctorate in human rights and development from Pablo de Olavide University, Seville, Spain.